Koldher Fort

 Koldher Fort is a fort located 11.26 km from chandwad, Nashik district, of Maharashtra.
 This fort is close to the Rajdher fort and lies westwards.
 It requires about 1-2 hours to reach the fort from Rajdher.

 History

-The history of the fort is similar to that of Rajdher fort.Captain Briggs visited this fort after it surrendered to British forces by Maratha Army along with other 17 forts after the fall of Trymbak fort in 1818.Captain Briggs described this fort as poor stronghold.
+The history of the fort is similar to that of Rajdher fort.
+Captain Briggs visited this fort after it surrendered to British forces by Maratha Army along with other 17 forts after the fall of Trymbak fort in 1818.
+Captain Briggs described this fort as a poor stronghold.

 How to reach

 The nearest town is Chandwad which is 66 km from Nashik.
 The base village of the fort is Rajdeherwadi which is 11 km from Chandwad.
 There are good hotels at Chandwad.
 The trekking path starts from the hillock west of the Rajdeherwadi.
 The route is very safe and wide.
 There are no trees on the trekking route.
 It takes about two hours to reach the ascent of the fort.
 The path leading to Koldher is southwards from the Rajdher fort.